julien-jacob/wplingua/readme.txt

 ✓ Automatic insertion via predefined positions
 ✓ Use of a shortcode to display it wherever you want
+✓ Switcher in navigation menu with design defined by the theme

 You can also control the appearance of the language switcher using: